tilt-dev/tilt.build/docs/tests_in_tilt.md

 description: "Run your tests from Tilt for visibility, responsiveness, and fine-grained control."
 layout: docs
 ---
 With the Tilt `test` primitive, you can run your tests from Tilt itself.
-Take advantage of Tilt's file-watching and responsiveness, and the power and customizability of Starlark, to supercharge your testing workflow.
+Take advantage of Tilt's file-watching and responsiveness, and the power and customizability of Starlark, to integrate testing with the rest of your Tilt workflow.

 ## How to Use It
 Define tests in your Tiltfile with the `test` primitive: